2017 Cannes Film Festival: Virtual Reality

-70th anniversary events
+70th Anniversary Events

+The following films were selected to be screened in the 70th Anniversary section:

 Cinéfondation

 The Cinéfondation section focuses on films made by students at film schools.
 The following 16 entries (14 fiction films and 2 animation films) were selected out of 2,600 submissions.
 Four of the films selected represent schools participating in Cinéfondation for the first time.
-The winner of the Cinéfondation First Prize has been highlighted.

-Short films
+Short Films Competition

 Out of 4,843 entries, the following films were selected to compete for the Short Film Palme d'Or.
-The Short film Palme d'Or winner has been highlighted.

 Cannes Classics

 The full line-up for the Cannes Classics section was announced on 3 May 2017.